guysmoilov/meteor-karma/README.md

 ## API

-`Karma.start(id, options)`: Starts a long running Karma server that will close when the Meteor App is closed.
+* `Karma.start(id, options)`: Starts a long running Karma server that will close when the Meteor App is closed.
+* `Karma.setConfig(id, options)`: Sets the config for the Karma server.
+A running Karma server will reload and use the new config.

 For possible options see [http://karma-runner.github.io/0.12/config/configuration-file.html].